brenoalvs/monk/README.txt

 == Description ==

-Monk is an elegant and lightweight solution to make your content reach the world.

-= Easy translation management =

-= Consistent WordPress interface =
+Monk is a free translation plugin that allows you to create translations for your posts, pages, tags, categories or any content you need.

-= built for developers, but highly user focused =
+= Highly user focused =

+Don't get a confusing and buggy administration screen.
+We use consistent WordPress-like interface elements.
+Activate the language switcher to allow visitors comfortably navigate in your website in their languages.

 == Installation ==

-To install and activate Monk follow the steps bellow.

-1. Download Monk and place the folder inside `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Install and activate Monk as usual from Plugins menu in WordPress.
+2. Go to Monk > Settings and configure your current site language and add other languages that you want to translate.

 == Frequently Asked Questions ==

+= Will this plugin work with any theme? =

+Yeah!
+Well, that's what we expect, right? :)
+But if you find anything buggy or weird get in touch or open a ticket.

-= How can I change the default language of my site? =
+= Where can I find a documentation? =

-== Screenshots ==
+Try in our [GitHub Wiki](https://github.com/brenoalvs/monk/wiki) or open a new ticket so we can help you.

+= Can I contribute or report bugs to Monk? =

+You must!
+Join us on our [GitHub repository](http://github.com/brenoalvs/monk/) :)

 == Changelog ==

 = 0.1.0 =
-* .
-Initial release.
+* Initial release.